U.S. companies may see China backlash over cyber spying charges

 Dean Cheng, a China expert with the Heritage Foundation, said the U.S. government was sending a powerful message, but China was unlikely to change its behavior unless other countries followed suit.
 He said similar actions by European countries who believe their companies are also victims of Chinese hackers could increase pressure on Beijing.

-Beijing responded by pressuring big state-owned firms to stop buying U.S.-made hardware, emphasising security risks following Snowden's revelations, people in the industry said.
+Beijing responded by pressuring big state-owned firms to stop buying U.S.-made hardware, emphasizing security risks following Snowden's revelations, people in the industry said.

 (Additional reporting by Jim Finkle, Andrea Shalal, Adam Jourdan, Noel Randewich and Marina Lopez; Writing by Paul Carsten; Editing by Ian Geoghegan and Grant McCool)